MohWasil/AI-Based_Air-Quality-Prediction-and-Classification_System/README.md

 # AI Driven Air-Quality-Prediction-and-Classification monitor system.
-The proposed real-time air quality prediction system follows a structured pipeline integrating data acquisition, preprocessing, model selection, and deployment.
-Historical and real-time air quality data are collected from the NEPA and OpenWeather API, undergoing preprocessing techniques such as outlier correction, feature engineering, and time-series transformations.
-Machine learning models (Random Forest, XGBoost) are employed for classification, while deep learning models (LSTM, TSMixer) are used for pollutant concentration forecasting.
-Hyperparameter tuning and explainable AI techniques (SHAP, LIME) enhance model interpretability and performance evaluation.
-Finally, the system is deployed in a real-time environment, integrating web applications and mobile-based alerts, ensuring timely air quality updates for decision-makers and the public.
+This project develops a real-time air quality prediction system that collects historical and real-time data from the NEPA and OpenWeather API.
+The data is preprocessed with techniques like outlier correction and feature engineering, and then analyzed using machine learning models (Random Forest, XGBoost) for classification and deep learning models (LSTM, TSMixer) for pollutant concentration forecasting.
+Hyperparameter tuning and explainable AI techniques like SHAP and LIME are used to improve model performance and interpretability.
+The system is deployed in a real-time environment, with a web application for visualizing air quality data and mobile-based alerts to keep users informed of air quality changes.

 **Project Consist of these steps:**
   **1. Data Collection:**